-Bacterial proteins seem to retain their antigenic capacity after being exposed to strong alcohol or to I per cent osmic acid.
-On the other hand, red corpuscles, or suspensions of their stroma, are reduced in antigenic capacity after treatment with osmic acid.
+Bacterial proteins seem to retain their antigenic capacity after being exposed to strong alcohol or to 1 per cent osmic acid.39 On the other hand, red corpuscles, or suspensions of their stroma, are reduced in

-Ultraviolet light reduces the antigenic activity of proteins, apparently affecting them in much the same way as heat, for coagulable proteins are converted into an irreversibly precipitated material when exposed under suitable conditions to strong ultraviolet radiation, or, if not coagulated, they form modifications that are readily precipitated by various salts and show other changes indicating decreased colloidal lability.
-Even sunlight from which infra-red and ultra-violet rays have been removed, causes changes similar to those of heat coagulation.
-Ultraviolet light acting on meningococci alters somewhat their immunizing properties (Eberson).
+Ultraviolet light reduces the antigenic activity of proteins,41 apparently affecting them in much the same way as heat, for coagulable proteins are converted into an irreversibly precipitated material when exposed under suitable conditions to strong ultraviolet radiation,42 or, if not coagulated, they form modifications that are readily precipitated by various salts 43 and show other changes indicating decreased colloidal lability.44 Even sunlight from which infra-red and ultra-violet rays have been removed, causes changes similar to those of heat coagulation.45 Ultraviolet light acting on meningococci alters somewhat their immunizing properties (Eberson).46

-B. Cleavage .- Free amino acids are not antigenic.
+B. Cleavage.-Free amino acids are not antigenic.
 In the hydrolytic cleavage of proteins the power to invoke antibody formation is lost somewhere between the intact stage of the protein molecule and its complete separation into the constituent amino acids, but as yet we do not know just where.
 Although there have been many contradictory findings reported by various immunologists as to the antigenic capacity of proteoses, peptones and peptids, most of the statements in the literature have evidently been made with little comprehension of the changes involved in protein hydrolysis or of the nature of the mixtures under investigation.
 Much of the recorded work has been carried out with commercial preparations of protein cleavage products, such as Witte's "peptone" and the like.
-These are notoriously variable preparations, concerning the source, composition and purity of which the observer has no knowledge.
-To call work done with such materials scientific investigation is, in my conviction, a prostitution of the word science, a parody of its standards and ideals.
-To make matters worse, much of the published evidence as to the antigenic value of protein fragments has been obtained with the anaphylaxis reaction.
-Here the criteria of reaction are furnished by the behavior of an injected animal, and as many of the symptoms of the anaphylaxis reaction (q.v.) may be essentially reproduced by intoxication with protein cleavage products independent of any immunological reaction, the value of the evidence becomes dubious indeed.
+These are notoriously variable preparations, peptone and the fike.
+These are notoriously variable preparations,